the-faisalahmed/Optimization/README.md

 Some of the black cells have numbers in them.
 A number in a black cell indicates how many light bulbs share an edge with that cell.

 In solving this puzzle, I was getting solutions that appeared optimal but wouldn't fully cover all of the cells.
-Looking further into the logic, I realized allowing the rows and columns to sum to 1 or less than one was the issue.
+Looking further into the logic, I realized allowing the rows and columns to sum to less than or equal to 1 was the issue.
 Simply including an objective function that maximized the total number of light bulbs used gave me the optimal solution.

 ## [**Slant Puzzle**](https://github.com/the-faisalahmed/Optimization/blob/main/Slant_Puzzle.ipynb)